zwang695/alexa-skills-list/skills/B01GP0YLBC/README.md

 Bringing the wisdom of Kanye West to the interwebs via Echo.
 Satirical Alexa Skill that pulls from some of Kanye's more inspired quotes.

+This skill may not be suitable for all ages.

 ***

 ### Skill Details